Welcome to The New Xanadu

 The New Xanadu is committed to exceeding your needs.
 Questions, comments or special requests?

-We’d love to hear from you, so don’t hesitate to reach out.
+We would love to hear from you, so do not hesitate to reach out to us.

-Please contact one of our main faculty advisors or our direct resource email at
+Please contact our faculty advisor or our direct resource email at

 If you have submissions please contact our specific submissions resource at